 The other key factor in the cost of a CCRC is the type of contract you sign up for.
 Three different kinds of contracts exist for CCRCs.
 The specific facility you're looking at may offer all three or just one.
 Take a look at our article on CCRC costs to learn more about the different types of contracts.

 These communities feature two to four dozen homes centered around a common outdoor area.
 They also share indoor living space usually in the form of a common house that includes a shared kitchen, guest rooms, and other facilities such as media rooms or art rooms.

-Members of a co-housing community buy their home in the community and their share of the common property in a standard real estate transaction that similar to buying into a condo community.
+Members of a co-housing community buy their home in the community and their share of the common property in a standard real estate transaction that is similar to buying into a condo community.
 Buyers can expect to save anywhere from $70,000 to about $350,000 compared to a private real estate purchase.

 This exotic option can be pricey, yet some active adults build up loyalty points on a cruise line and use them to defray the cost of traveling and living on a cruise ship.
-Plan on at least $100 a day (or $3,100 a month), which covers small accommodations, all meals, housekeeping, laundry, entertainment and activities that can be lavish indeed.
+Plan on at least $100 a day (or $3,100 a month), which covers small accommodations, all meals, housekeeping, laundry, entertainment, and activities that can be lavish indeed.
 Basic medical care is also available 24/7, and it's reimbursable by Medicare if the ship is within 600 miles of a U.S. port — though seniors with significant medical needs may not be able to get the care they need.

-This independent living alternative lets active adults age in place in their own homes while joining a membership-based "village" that provides discounted services including home health care, home maintenance, and meal delivery.
+This independent living alternative let's active adults age in place in their own homes while joining a membership-based "village" that provides discounted services including home health care, home maintenance, and meal delivery.
 Members typically pay about $300 to $600 per year to belong to the village.

 Many seniors are able to transform their life insurance policies into cash through a life settlement agreement.
 While this financing method provides money when you need it, all the proceeds of the life insurance will go to the company, rather than to your original beneficiaries.